yangluo1234/dms1_blog/posts/week2-s2.md

 At the beginning of the viedo, I am going to use strong, repetitive music to get the viewers' attention.
 When the red light starts flashing, I plan to make the sound of the red light louder, with each repetition symbolising my inner anxiety and confusion.
 At the end, I will use the sound of a pedestrian signal to represent a new beginning, which means I decide to move forward.

 ## Emotional Tone and Editing Choices ##
 The emotional tone of the video is about confused and anxiety.
 My editing of audio will use J-cuts and L-cuts at the beginning and end of video.
 For the scenes, I will use quick cuts to create a sense of unease.
 And cross dissolves will be used from shot to shot.
+In addition, I am going to use a fade from black to color for the last scene, to represent my decision to move forward and overcome my anxiety.

 ## Audience Understanding and Shot Relationship ##
 The audience needs to see how the flashing red lights and stationary objects are connected.
 The goal is to show how I feel trapped and unable to move forward.
 By syncing the audio wit the visual elements, viewers will better understand what I am struggling with and my anxiety.